-5.5 Strategic linkage areas
+5.4 Strategic linkage areas

 At the landscape scale, local koala populations are maintained by processes of recruitment and dispersal from other populations in the general area.
-Koalas are at their most vulnerable when on the ground travelling between trees, hence safe movement of koalas across the landscape can be facilitated by the presence of vegetation.
+Koalas are at their most vulnerable when on the ground travelling between trees, hence safe movement of koalas across the landscape can be facilitated by the presence of vegetation

-- (i) A schematic illustration showing key koala Habitat Linkage Areas (HLA) within the Campbelltown LGA is provided in Figure 5.3 of this plan. - (i) Within the first three months of the Plan, Council and the KMC will establish an ongoing process soliciting expressions of interest from landholders within KMPs to have their land identified as part of a SLA that assists in affording safe passage for koalas into and between key koala HLA's. - (ii) Subject to landholder permission and available funds, where a SLA occurs across cleared land, revegetation
+- (i) A schematic illustration showing key koala Strategic Linkage Areas (SLA) within the Campbelltown LGA is provided in Figure 5.3 of this Plan. - (i) Within the first three months of the Plan, Council and the KMC will establish an ongoing process soliciting expressions of interest from landholders with areas of core koala habitat to have their land identified as part of a SLA that assists in affording safe passage and movement corridors for koalas in the LGA. - (ii) Subject to landholder permission and funding, where SLAs occur across cleared land, revegetation of koala habitat, to at

-- containing PKFTs to at least a Woodland standard (ie scattered trees/discontinuous canopy cover) will be facilitated by Council. - (iii) Works associated with the establishment of additional vegetation cover in SLAs may be funded from grant monies obtained by landholders and/or Council. - (iv) The provision of grant monies referred to in (iii) will be contingent on the landholder entering into a conservation agreement or other restriction that functions to protect the habitat on the land containing the SLA.
+- least a Woodland standard (ie scattered trees/discontinuous canopy cover) will be facilitated by Council. - (iii) Works associated with the establishment of additional vegetation cover in SLAs may be funded from grant monies obtained by landholders and/or Council. - (iv) The provision of grant monies referred to in (iii) will be contingent on the landholder entering into a conservation agreement or other restriction that functions to protect the habitat on the land containing the SLA.
 Council will investigate a range of financial and non-financial incentives to promote conservation to encourage private landholders to actively manage their lands for conservation purposes.

-5.6 Section 149 Certificates
+5.5 Section 149 Certificates

-(i) Pursuant to Section 149(5) of the EPA Act, Council may include advice on such other relevant matters affecting the land of which it may be aware.
-This could include information on the presence of mapped areas of preferred koala habitat, SLA and/or HLA.
+(i) Pursuant to Section 149(5) of the EP&A Act, Council may include advice on such other relevant matters affecting the land of which it may be aware.
+This could include information on the presence of mapped areas of potential and core koala habitat, and SLAs.